brinsleylogic/pixi-spriter/README.md

 # pixi-spriter

-The `pixi-spriter` library provides a simple set of classes to (hopefully) make it easy to add animations exported from [Spriter Pro](https://brashmonkey.com/spriter-pro/) in you [pixi.js](https://www.pixijs.com/) projects!
+The `pixi-spriter` library provides a simple set of classes to (hopefully) make it easy to add animations exported from [Spriter Pro](https://brashmonkey.com/spriter-pro/) in your [pixi.js](https://www.pixijs.com/) projects!

 ## Features

+This is currently a massive WIP - features are largely being developed in the order in which they're required for my own projects.
+Feel free to raise tickets for feature requests on the [issues](https://github.com/brinsleylogic/pixi-spriter/issues) page.

+Prior to v1.0.0 this repo won't use semanyic versioning as I'd like to have everythign a bit more stable before producing a v1 release.
+Thereafter it will adhere to semantic versioning rules :)

 ### Loading